#1 Genuinely good comedy

 I haven’t seen too many shows with Yoshimura in it yet, but listening to her version of the shy, soft-spoken Nono Natsume in this series was an absolute delight that makes me want to change that.

 When somebody mentions slice-of-life anime, I feel many of us will automatically conjure up a mental image of young girls going to high school and having fun.
-Those are indeed common shows and sometimes you may just want to kick back and enjoy something simplistic and upbeat.
-For something slightly different, I’d say it’s worth looking towards Urara.
+Series like that are common and great for when you want to kick back and enjoy something simplistic and upbeat.
+For a show with more substance, I’d say it’s worth looking towards Urara Meirochou.

 While there are definitely episodes where the girls are just having fun, a good few story arcs have a different kind of experience to offer.
 A good example is an episode in which one of the girls makes a terrible mistake and loses her powers, possibly ending her career as a fortune teller there and then.
 There is plenty to laugh at in that episode, yet it also has scenes that are creepy, moments that are sad and make you sympathize with the characters, and a problem to overcome that the characters take seriously.

-Urara has variety to it, a magical component that turns it from “just another SOL comedy show” into an interesting story where we watch characters grow, overcome problems, and have fun while doing it.
+Urara Meirochou has a magical component that turns it from “just another SOL comedy show” into a truly interesting story where we watch characters grow, overcome problems, and have fun while doing it.